mdn/content/files/en-us/mozilla/add-ons/webextensions/work_with_contextual_identities/index.md

 Many people need or want to interact with the web using multiple personas.
 They may have accounts for web-based work and personal email.
 They might sign out of their social media accounts before accessing online shopping, to ensure that any tracking scripts on the shopping sites can't pick up their social media activity.
 To address these requirements, users often end up working with a standard and private browser window or two different browsers.

-To address this need, Firefox includes a feature known as contextual identities, container tabs or account containers.
-This feature enables the creation of a cookie container for each of the identities the user wants to use in their browser.
+To address this need, Firefox includes a feature known as contextual identities, container tabs, or account containers.
+This feature enables the creation of a cookie container (store) for each of the identities the user wants to use in their browser.
 Tabs can be associated with one of these identities, keeping cookies separate from those of other identities in the browser.
 The practical upshot of this is that, for example, a user could have a personal and work identity.
-They can then use the personal identity in one tab, where they sign into their personal web mail, and the work identity in another tab, where they sign into their work web mail.
+They can then, for example, use the personal identity in one tab, where they sign into their personal web mail, and the work identity in another tab, where they sign into their work web mail.

 For more background on this feature, see: